-Major organizations that offer certification to Medical Assistants
+Major professional organizations offering certification to Medical Assistants

-There are mainly 4 organizations in the United States of America that authentically offer certification to all the Medical Assistants:
+There are top 4 professional organizations for Medical Assistants in the United States of America that authentically offer certifications:

 1. American Association of Medical Assistants (AAMA)